sahbabos/computer-vision/README.md

  3. Averaging the colors together

 I used computeAffine to computer the affain matrix so I could apply it to all the pixles and morph the image to the avrage point.
-#### Also I used polygon to get all the pixels coordinates inside each triangle. instead of doing a nested for loop!!!!
+#### Also I used polygon to get all the pixel coordinates inside each triangle. instead of doing a nested for loop we don't want O(n^2) time complexity!!!!
 ``` python
  def computeAffine(tri1_pts, tri2_pts):
 	# transformation matrix